elh4m/final_assignment/README.md

 4.Robot will stop in the last position. {If the robot is in state 1 or 2, the system waits until the robot reaches the position in order to switch to state 3 or 4}.

-how the Mobile Robot is controlled:
+## how the Mobile Robot is controlled:
 The final_assignment package contains the scripts,launch files and other dependencies used to simulate the 3D environment and move the robot in it.The simulation_gmapping.launch file launches the house.world file environment.The importatant node exam_final.py contains python codes which is responsible for the mobile robot simulation.

 The simulation is done in following steps:

-1.For the first step, exam_final.py node requests my_srv for a random target position between the range of 1 to 6.Then,the main node publishes the target positions to /move_base/goal and check this status of goal by subscribing to the topic /move_base/status.When the robot reaches the target and the status of robot is displayed, the main node requests the user to input again.
+1.For the first step, exam_final.py node requests my_srv for a random target position between the range of 1 to 6.When the robot reaches the target and the status of robot is displayed, the main node requests the user to input again.

 2.For the second step, the user chooses 1 out of 6 possible target positions.